magicaldave/holbertonschool-AirBnB_clone/README.md

 This repository contains project files for the Holberton AirBnB clone project!
 At a high level, the point of this project is to generate a mostly-functional AirBnB clone.

 This project took place across four months, with four parts each.
+Every module in this repository has unittests in the folder ```tests```.

 ## Part 1 - Command Interpreter
 The first week involves building a Python console to interface with the higher-level aspects of the program.
 It uses a JSON file structure which will be replaced later by an actual SQL database.

 ### Here are some example usages:
 Interactive Mode:
 ```